SeaJaredCode/alias.gitconfig/README.md

 | rev    | [`branch`] | Submits change for review on Gerrit.
 Will create branch remotely if necessary.<br>Only necessary to specify branch if headless (or you're submitting to a different branch than you're on). |
 | where  | `ref` | Finds all commits in remote with the `ref` specified. |

+## Other things you may find helpful
+Clone gerrit repositories:

+    gerrit clone <projectname>

+Push a commit for review:

+    gerrit push review <branch>

+Other gerrit commands included:

+    gerrit create branch <branchname> <parent>
+    gerrit create project <projectname>

+### Note on the review process
+There is little benefit to creating branches early on the server (and it can cause issues).
+Also, it is often forgotten whether you need to create that branch before pushing.
+You go through your ordinary local branching process and then when you are prepared, you can use `gerrit push review` or its alias `git rev`.

+Any additional patchsets you make can likewise just be pushed using `git rev`.
+If you are making a patchset in headless mode, you will need to specify the branch to push to.

+## Implementation notes
+I believe there are multiple places that have the server name & port hardcoded.
+This is totally unnecessary, but there it is...